 Aside from xPath and CSS, UFT can further identify unique elements by most object properties using RegEx.
 The Regular Expression Evaluator is an embedded tool to help users write and test their expressions.

 Eventually all SDETs move to the point where they need to write their own custom methods.
 The Function Definition Generation helps by creating the skeleton code for new functions.
 These functions can then be attached to any element type as new methods or they can override the existing methods.
-In the example above the webList.select() method is redirected to use the a custom user defined selectAdv() function.
+In the example above the webList.select() method is redirected to use a custom user-defined selectAdv() function.

 The most overlooked tool added to UFT in recent years is the Test Combination Generator.
 The data types that can be generated include names, emails, cities, dates, IP and MAC addresses.
 Values can be populated from UI Lists or generated to the user’s specification via regular expressions.
 Several example pattern strings are provided as starting points, along with extensive documentation of the RegEx syntax.